mdn/content/files/en-us/web/http/headers/attribution-reporting-eligible/index.md

 - `<allowed-registrations>`
   - : A comma-separated list of keys representing the registrations allowed in the corresponding response.
 Possible keys are:
     - `event-source`
-      - : An [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_sources) can be registered.
-The attribution source is not associated with a top-level navigation.
+      - : An image or script-based [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_sources) can be registered.
     - `navigation-source`
-      - : An [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_sources) can be registered.
-The attribution source is associated with a top-level navigation.
+      - : A click-based [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_sources) can be registered.
     - `trigger`
       - : An [attribution trigger](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_triggers) can be registered.

-EDITORIAL: "associated or not associated with a top-level navigation" IS HOW THE SPEC DESCRIBES THE DIFFERENCE BETWEEN THE FIRST TWO OPTIONS, BUT I'M NOT SURE WHAT THIS MEANS IN REAL TERMS OF HOW THIS RELATES TO CLICK- AND VIEW-BASED ATTRIBUTION SOURCES, WHICH IS HOW THE DCC DOCS DESCRIBE THEM.

-ALSO, IS IT POSSIBLE TO SEND MORE THAN ONE KEY AT ONCE - CAN AN ELEMENT/SCRIPT REGISTER AS AN EVEN SOURCE AND TRIGGER, FOR EXAMPLE?
+EDITORIAL: IS IT POSSIBLE TO SEND MORE THAN ONE KEY AT ONCE - CAN AN ELEMENT/SCRIPT REGISTER AS AN EVENT SOURCE AND TRIGGER, FOR EXAMPLE?

 ## Examples